octobercms/docs/cms-components.md

     layout = "default"

     [viewBag]
-    activePage = "about"
+    activeMenu = "about"
     ==

     <p>Page content...</p>

-Any properties defined for the component are then made available to the layout, or even inside partials using the `viewBag` variable.
-For example, in this layout the **active** class is added to the list item if the `viewBag.activePage` value is set to **about**:
+Any property defined for the component is then made available inside the page, layout, or partial markup using the `viewBag` variable.
+For example, in this layout the **active** class is added to the list item if the `viewBag.activeMenu` value is set to **about**:

     description = "Default layout"
     ==